 Undergraduate and graduate students in Academic Good Standing whose cumulative GPA falls below the minimum satisfactory GPA for their degree program will be placed on Academic Warning.
 Students on Academic Warning must earn the minimum satisfactory GPA of their respective program for the next subsequent term in which they are enrolled.
 If a student takes an enrollment absence after being placed on Academic Warning, a student will remain on Academic Warning when they re-enroll after their leave.
 Students who are on Academic Warning are subject to complete an academic plan set forth by the Student Success Center.
-If, while on Academic Warning, a student does not fulfill their academic plan, the student will be subject to Academic Suspension.
+If, while on Academic Warning, a student's term GPA again falls below the minimum satisfactory GPA for their degree program, or if a student does not fulfill their academic plan, the student will be subject to Academic Suspension.
 Undergraduate students are limited to 13 hours in fall and spring and 7 hours in summer while on Academic Warning.
 Graduate students are limited to 9 hours in fall and spring and 7 hours in summer.